phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/internal.rst

 the HTML output unless the ``--parseprivate`` command line argument is used.

 The :term:`Abstract Syntax Tree` will still contain the internal information.
-Any consumer of this file is responsible himself for filtering the information.
+Any consumer of this file is responsible for filtering the information.

 Examples
 --------